codemotozu/GithubActionsDockerAzure/README.md

 improve the mic similar to google traductor mic does, needs to be "(escuchando)" all the time

 put question marks commas and points as voice command for instance : voice in spanish "signo de interrogacion" the app detects it as "?"

+sometime the "word by word pronunciation" is incomplete